fedallah-jr/ncs-simulator/README.md

   - For OpenAI-ES: `best_model.npz` (flattened params of best individual) and `latest_model.npz`.
   - For MARL (IQL/VDN/QMIX/MAPPO): `best_model.pt` and `latest_model.pt`.
 - `training_rewards.csv`: A simple CSV table tracking performance.
 For SB3 this logs `[episode, reward]`; for OpenAI-ES it logs `[generation, mean_reward, max_reward, time]`.
 - **`config.json`**, which combines the full environment configuration with a `training_run` section containing the algorithm name, timestamp, source config path, and all hyperparameters from the run.
-This structured format makes it easy to reload configurations or use them directly with visualization tools.

 Configuration presets live under `configs/`. `configs/perfect_comm.json` mirrors the default plant/network settings but forces `network.perfect_communication` to `true`, which is useful for debugging algorithms without channel contention.